wostlund/FinalProj-Term1/README.md

 	- completed lane spawn parts of A.I.
 	-Made new class chose functions (2/3)  way done
         -When implimented due to spawning times almost always spawns same enemy(must be fixed) -NEW BUG: colors for enemy circles screwed up.

+Will Ostlund:
+	-Created the mouse coordinates to add a unit choice to the army -NEW BUG: a null pointer exception shows up when trying to select the new unit -BUG FIXED: Increased the size of the array that shows the unit choices

 1/22/16
 Jackson Morgan: